Get up to 4 Free Quotes!

 Carpets are certainly to blame for a lot of the smelly odors lurking in your house.
 That’s why it’s recommended that you always have a carpet freshener on deck.

 Instead of purchasing products with chemicals in them, you can create your own deodorizing carpet powder using a few natural ingredients.
-I fell in love with Jillee’s natural DIY recipe on her blog and highly recommend you check it out!
-This freshener is nice for anyone with carpets and a necessity for anyone who owns pets.

 4. Vanilla Extract